calvin-cs262-fall20-teamF/Project/online-help.md

 - Very busy: Orange
 - Extremely busy: Red

-## 1.3 - Checking Maximum Capacity / Checking Estimated People at a Dining Hall
+## 1.3 - Checking Maximum Capacity

 Underneath the activity level, there is number (colored gold) that represents the maximum capacity of the dining hall.

-Underneath the activity level, there is Current Capacity with two numbers.
-The former indicates estimated number of people at the loaction and the latter is the max capacity of the location

 ## 1.4 - Choosing a Dining Hall